microsoft/vscode-python-environments/README.md

 This extension provides a package view for the user to manage, install and uninstall, their Python packages in any partiular environment.
 This extension provides APIs for extension developers to contribute package managers.

 The extension by uses `pip` as the default package manager.
 You can change this by setting the `python-envs.defaultPackageManager` setting to a different package manager.
-Following are the out of the box package managers:
+The following are package managers supported out of the box:

 |Id| name |Description|
 |---|----|--|